 In 2003, we made approximately 650,000 full-service food deliveries to our domestic stores, or an average of nearly three deliveries per store, per week, with a delivery accuracy rate of approximately 99%.
 All of our domestic company-owned and approximately 98% of our domestic franchise stores purchase all of their food and supplies from us.
 This is accomplished through our network of 18 regional dough manufacturing and distribution centers, each of which is generally located within a one-day delivery radius of the stores it serves, and a leased fleet of over 200 tractors and trailers.
-We supply our domestic and international franchisees with equipment and supplies through our equipment and supply distribution center, which we operate as part of our domestic distribution segment.
-Our equipment and supply distribution center ships a full range of products, including ovens and uniforms, on a daily basis.
+We supply our domestic and international franchisees with equipment and supplies through our equipment and supply distribution center ships a full range of products, including ovens and uniforms, on a daily basis.